khulnasoft/integrations-core/oracle/README.md

         service_name: <SERVICE_NAME>

         ## @param username - string - required
-        ## The username for the Datadog user account.
+        ## The username for the Khulnasoft user account.
         #
         username: <USERNAME>

         ## @param password - string - required
-        ## The password for the Datadog user account.
+        ## The password for the Khulnasoft user account.
         #
         password: <PASSWORD>
    ```